Micha-89/Portfolio-PeteArmitage/README.md

 I wanted to collaborate with a Ironhack UX/UI design student to create a portfolio for both of us.

 We first created Pete's portfolio.
-[This](https://portfolio-pete.herokuapp.com/) is the beautifull result (for now).
+[This](https://portfolio-pete-armitage.vercel.app/design) is the beautifull result.

 The website was designed by Pete using Figma.
 I built it, based on the figma files, using React ⚛️.